 The Monkey Run Peru

-The Monkey Run is pretty stupid anywhere.
-Well we thought we'd spice things up a little more by slapping down the Peruvian gauntlet.
+The Monkey Run is pretty stupid anywhere, but we thought we'd spice things up a little more by slapping down the Peruvian gauntlet.

-Where better to take a bike fit for a small child than across the Andes and through the Amazon rainforest?
+Where better to take your child's bike than across the Andes and through the Amazon rainforest?

 Picture the scene, you take your bike to the shops at home, and return with the milk you set off for.
 It's not too exciting is it?
-Now imagine you failed to get milk, took a wrong turn, ended up in the heart of the Amazon, broke down, and had to fix your bike with true grit, a lump of rock and some swear words.
+Now imagine you took a wrong turn, got lost, ended up in the heart of the Amazon, broke down and had to fix your bike with a lump of rock, a shedload of determination and a fuckload of swearwords.
 In the dark.
 With snakes slithering over your toes.
 Yes.
+Now we're talking.

 Starting somewhere near Ayacucho and finishing more or less in Atalaya.
 We're convinced that this route will blow your stinky socks off to kingdom come.